OpenDataServices/os4d/docs/patterns/documentation.md

 (1) [Read the docs](https://readthedocs.org/) is designed specifically for building Sphinx docs.
 It will rebuild a version of the documentation every time a commit if pushed to the corresponding branch on GitHub.
 Read the Docs being designed specifically for Sphinx is useful because it will automatically hosts the docs, and provides a version/language switcher out of the docs.
 It gives a lot of control (e.g. you can have whatever custom directives and theming you want, you can point a custom domain at it), but is less flexible than a generic build service.
 It also requires a manual step to add a new branch/version to the docs.
 We use Read the Docs for lots of smaller docs sites

-(2) [Travis](https://travis-ci.org/) - is a generic build service (again building every time something is pushed to GitHub), so requires a bit more setup than Read the Docs, but also gives you maximum flexibility over what commands get run.
+(2) [GitHub Actions](https://github.com/features/actions) - is a generic build service (again building every time something is pushed to GitHub), so requires a bit more setup than Read the Docs, but also gives you maximum flexibility over what commands get run.
 It can also run tests of the documentation/schema before the build.
 It doesn’t host docs, but can be set up to push the built docs to a hosting provider of your choice.

 ### Example

-For OCDS we have a [travis script](https://github.com/open-contracting/standard/blob/1.1-dev/.travis.yml) that runs the tests and deploys all the branches.
+For OCDS we have a [GitHub Actions script](https://github.com/open-contracting/standard/blob/1.1-dev/.github/workflows/ci.yml) that runs the tests and deploys all the branches.

 ### Related patterns